ktschroeder/Cloudless/README.md

 Maybe / ideas:
+- configurable gestures: hold left and right click, then drag in a direction.
+4 options. and/or middle click.
 - special message or label for filename that either persists or fades after a few seconds.
 Configurable.
 - WEBM support?
 Maybe a very basic kind.
 Certainly not a video player.
 - should window do something else other than move to center of screen when changing image etc.?